Learn the key concepts and terminology you'll need to know in order to use InsightConnect.

 Jobs page in InsightConnect, or learn more about Jobs.

 Many plugins require a connection in order to communicate with and execute actions against a system.
-Connections are not tied to a specific workflow, but they are associated with one or more Orchestrators.
+Connections are not tied to a specific workflow, but they are associated with where the plugin runs, for example on which orchestrator the plugin runs on.

 Authentication and authorization usually occur in the following ways: